ivaughan/climatic_debt/README.md

 # climatic_debt

-Awaiting final code and data set
+Data set and accompanying pdf containing a description of the data set and R code to reproduce the analyses.